Innmind/documentation/docs/getting-started/handling-data/sequence.md

 ### Deferred

 Instead of specyfying the values you can use a `Generator` to populate the `Sequence`.
 Once a value is loaded it's kept in memory.
-The advantage is that you can loop over the same geenrator multiple times (1).
+The advantage is that you can loop over the same generator multiple times (1).
 {.annotate}

 1. Using a `Generator` directly requires to call again the function that created it.
-But this means you may not end up with the same values (especially if geenrating objects).
+But this means you may not end up with the same values (especially if generating objects).

 ```php
 $values = Sequence::of(1, 2, 3, 4);